dmakarov/svm/spec.md

 completely.
 It contains `ComputeBudget`, `InvokeContext`, `MessageProcessor`, and other structs.

+## Factoring out unnecessary dependencies

+`TransactionBatchProcessor` is a new struct factored out of the `Bank` struct to expose the dependencies between transaction processing and `Bank`.

+A callback mechanism, implemented as the `TransactionProcessingCallback` trait, is used to eliminate the dependency on reward interval in SVM.
+When transaction accounts are loaded one of the checks performed on the accounts is to identify and to block transactions that attempt to update stake accounts inside a reward interval.
+The SVM should be agnostic to most Solana specific restrictions, therefore the explicit check is abstracted by a call to a `check_account_access` method of the new `TransactionProcessingCallback` trait.

+Epoch scheduling is only needed to find the first slot in the epoch, and doesn't need to be a dependency of transaction batch processing.
+The slot could be added as a parameter when `TransactionBatchProcessor` is created.

+Access to `accounts` field of the bank is replaced by the get_account() method of `TransactionProcessingCallback` trait.

+## Differences in the implementation of SVM that affect transaction execution

+In this section we describe how the SVM implementation diverged from the pre-SVM logic of transaction execution.
+For example, some changes in the SVM code may affect the order in which errors of failing transactions are reported.
+A transaction may fail for more than a single reason.
+The error reporting for a failing transaction depends on the order in which various checks on the transaction are performed.
+Splitting the SVM out from the monorepo results in changes to the order some checks are performed on transactions.
+We explain such and other cases of visible side-effects in this section.
+(Currently no such changes have been done).

 ## Open Questions

 1. Many types used to define (transitively) `TransactionBatch` are